Troy314/IPPOG_Website/README.md

 | - | - |

 ## Work in progress
-- Add the possibility to manually choose at which line of the database the code create a markdown
 - Make clear <TODO> banners
 - Make the code run through the `State` property